Incorporating Technology in the Orchestra Classroom

 NAfME Member Melissa Clark graduated from The College of NJ with a Bachelors of Music Education.
 She has been teaching in Lawrence Township Public Schools since 2005.
 Prior to Lawrence township she taught music in other school districts in NJ.
 Last year, Melissa was named Teacher of the year at Lawrence Middle School which is part of the Governor’s Educator program for the state of NJ.
 She is an active member of New Jersey Music Educators Association (NJMEA) and Central Jersey Music Educators Association (CJMEA).
 This fall, she will be presenting at the NAfME National In-Service Conference in Grapevine, TX, on suggestions for incorporating technology in the orchestra classroom.
 During her free time, she enjoys spending time with her husband Chris and their two children Hayden and Aimee.

-Melissa Clark will be presenting on her topic “Suggestions on Incorporating Technology in the Music Classroom” at the 2016 NAfME National In-Service Conference this November in Grapevine, TX!
+Melissa Clark presented on her topic “Suggestions on Incorporating Technology in the Music Classroom” at the 2016 NAfME National Conference this November in Dallas, Texas.
+Register today for the 2019 NAfME National Conference taking place in Orlando, Florida!

 The National Association for Music Education (NAfME) provides a number of forums for the sharing of information and opinion, including blogs and postings on our website, articles and columns in our magazines and journals, and postings to our Amplify member portal.
 Unless specifically noted, the views expressed in these media do not necessarily represent the policy or views of the Association, its officers, or its employees.